brisbanemakerspace/bms-wiki/tools/digifab/creator3.md

 5. Watch the printer until the first layer is finished, then you can go work on something else!

 ## During Use
-1. Check on the printer regularly.
+1. Check on the printer once every 30 minutes if you're on site.
+If you wish to leave a print unattended, please post a message in Discord as a courtesy.
-2. Check the object has not come off the build plate and it's still printing correctly.
+2. Regularly check the object has not come off the build plate and it's still printing correctly.

 ## After Use
 1. Wait for the print bed to cool down before removing it.